ShaarifSajid/shaarifsajid.github.io/_pages/about.md

 Investigating Nation-state Advanced Persistent Threat (APT) Activity
 ------
 An advanced persistent threat (APT) is a long-term cyber attack by a powerful and malicious actor that aims to remain hidden to provide illegal access to a system over extensive periods of time.
 Examples of such malwares include Stuxnet, Duqu, Flame, Red October and Derusbi.
 In this project, I performed an analytical case study of a longitudinal measurement of the Derusbi malware over a period of more than 2 years, by using Google BigQuery and Censys IPv4 datasets.
 By scanning for Derusbi web-shells, we found 41244 infections with 574 unique IPs infected with Derusbi all over the world.
-We found that hosts in the United States and China have been most severely aected, which prompts a call to action for better system defenses and security.
+We found that hosts in the United States and China have been most severely affected, which prompts a call to action for better system defenses and security.

 Studying Application Layer Aliveness